isc-projects/kea/doc/sphinx/arm/config-backend.rst

 The PostgreSQL C client libraries must be installed, as explained in :ref:`dhcp-install-configure`.

 .. note::

    An existing database schema must be upgraded to the latest schema required by the particular Kea version using the :iscman:`kea-admin` tool, as described in :ref:`kea-admin`.

-:ischooklib:`libdhcp_cb_cmds.so` provides a complete set of commands to manage the servers' configuration information within the database.
-This library can be attached to both DHCPv4 and DHCPv6 server instances.
-While it is possible to manage the configuration information without :ischooklib:`libdhcp_cb_cmds.so` using commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database, these avenues are neither recommended nor supported.

-The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as the list of supported configuration parameters, can be found in :ref:`dhcp4-cb` and :ref:`dhcp6-cb`, respectively.

 .. _cb-sharing: